High-risk · Article 6 · Annex III

 LawEU

-AI Act: Classification Rules for High-Risk AI Systems
+EU AI Act: Classification Rules for High-Risk AI Systems

 Article 6 of the EU AI Act defines criteria for classifying AI systems as high-risk.
-A system is considered high-risk if it serves as a safety component or is listed in Annex III, unless it meets exceptions under paragraph 3.
+A system is considered high-risk if it functions as a safety component or is listed in Annex III, unless certain exemptions apply.
 The Commission will publish guidelines for practical implementation by 2026.

 Source: European Commission / AI Act Service Desk